How to Detect Moisture Behind Exterior Siding

 - Interior walls opposite exterior siding

-Testing both interior and exterior surfaces improves reliability.
+Testing both interior and exterior surfaces improves reliability, but exterior readings through siding can be less dependable than readings taken on wood trim, exposed edges, or interior drywall.
 Interior readings help confirm whether moisture has moved beyond the siding layer into deeper wall components.

 If multiple readings show elevated moisture in the same region, the likelihood of hidden wall damage increases.